Hack3rOneness/devops-insights-20200912181407744/README.md

 ./extra/provision.sh prod `pwd`
 ```

 This will place the code in the `/var/www/fbctf` directory, install all dependencies, and start the server.
 Be ready to provide the path for your SSL certificate's CSR and key files.
+The password for the user `admin` will be printed in the console at the end of provisioning, as it is randomly generated everytime the CTF platform is provisioned.

 ### Development